bourdakos1/visual-recognition-with-coreml/README.md

 1. Log in to Watson Studio ([dataplatform.ibm.com][watson_studio_url]).
 From this link you can create an IBM Cloud account, sign up for Watson Studio, or log in.

 ## Training a custom model
-For an in depth walkthrough of creating a custom mode, check out the [Core ML & Watson Visual Recognition Code Pattern][code_pattern].
+For an in depth walkthrough of creating a custom model, check out the [Core ML & Watson Visual Recognition Code Pattern][code_pattern].

 ## Configure your app
 1. Open the project in XCode.